Practical Schillinger Master Course List

 In Melodic Engineering you will be introduced to the semantics of melody.
 You will also learn a new notation system for creating and analyzing melody.
 Using this notation, you will find the melody’s axes and how they produce resistance to control your compositions.
 You will also learn, to superimpose scales and time on these axes.

-In the Arranging section, you will learn Schillinger’s strata harmony.
+In the Arranging section, you will learn about Schillinger’s strata harmony.
 This will include the composition of multiple strata parts, instrumental strata, and forms of accompanied melody.

 In Orchestration, you will learn Schillinger’s traditional method of orchestration, his nomenclature, notation and instrumental combinations.
 You will also learn his acoustical basis of orchestration.